skip to main content

 An Ear Reliever

 A pacifier helps relieve ear pressure caused by changes in air pressure, especially during takeoff and landing.
-This one is easier to keep clean as the nipple pops back into its protective bubble if (when) dropped.
+The pack of two measns you have a backup when one inevitable falls on the airplane floor.

 A (Quiet) Distraction